frankwwu/Coursera-Machine-Learning-Specialization/2. Advanced Learning Algorithms/Week 1. Neural Networks/readme.md

 # Week 1: Neural Networks

 This week, you'll learn about neural networks and how to use them for classification tasks.
 You'll use the TensorFlow framework to build a neural network with just a few lines of code.
-Then, dive deeper by learning how to code up your own neural...
+Then, dive deeper by learning how to code up your own neural network in Python, "from scratch".
+Optionally, you can learn more about how neural network computations are implemented efficiently using parallel processing (vectorization).

 ## Learning Objectives